Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Sample versions and applications

 \subsection{Empirical multivariate geometric quantiles}

-Since our motivation is grounded in applications, it is needed to provide appropriate asymptotic estimates of empirical quantiles.

-Early theoretical results on the sample asymptotics of empirical geometric quantiles have been obtained in \cite{Chaudhury1996}.
-Drawbacks on the characterisation of the tail behaviour of a distribution via the corresponding geometric quantiles were pointed in \cite{Girard2015}, showing a similar behaviour for extreme quantiles for distributions sharing the same covariance matrix.
-Some improvement has been provided in \cite{Paindaveine2021} by considering the joint asymptotics of the sample size and the $\alpha$-level of the geometrical quantile.
-Nevertheless, although very useful, these existing results fall short of being readily applicable as they are established for non--atomic measures.
-In this paper, this restriction has been circumvented.
-Our results can serve as tools for distinguishing various distributions based on their tail behaviour.
+Early theoretical results on the sample asymptotics of empirical geometric quantiles have been obtained in \cite{Chaudhury1996}, and more recently in \cite{Girard2015,Paindaveine2021}.
+We further pursue this direction, allowing for simultaneous increase of sample size and the magnitude of the index vector.
+Moreover, our results can serve as tools for distinguishing various distributions based on their tail behaviour.

-Let us begin with recalling the definition of the empirical or sample version of the multivariate geometric quantile. \begin{definition}[Sample geometric quantile; \textnormal{\cite{Chaudhury1996}}] Let $X_1,X_2, \ldots ,X_n$ be i.i.d random vectors.
-Assume $u \in \real ^d$ be such that $\|u\|_2<1$.
+Let us begin with recalling the definition of the empirical or sample version of the geometric quantile. \begin{definition}[Sample geometric quantile; \textnormal{\cite{Chaudhury1996}}] Let $\{X_n\}_{n\ge 1}$ be i.i.d sample drawn from $\pr$ defined on $\real^d$.
+Assume $u \in \real ^d$ be such that $\|u\|<1$.
 Then the sample geometric quantile, denoted by $\hat{q}_n( u)$, is defined as (dropping the dependence on the distribution for notational simplicity)

 \end{definition}